rachelf0/ecommerce/README.md

 'npm install mysql2'

 ## Usage
-Run the following command at the root of your project and answer the prompted questions:
+Run the following command at the root of your project.
 'npm install express'
 'npm install mysql2'
 'npm install dotenv'